-We hear a lot about how yoga can help us relax and unwind but we don’t always hear about the how yoga can help increase our energy and be extension, our productivity.
+We hear a lot about how yoga can help us relax and unwind but we don’t always hear about how yoga can help increase our energy and, by extension, our productivity.

 It’s true that yoga helps us to reduce stress, unwind and calm down.
 Yoga also helps us to sleep better.
 But guess what?
 These same reasons are precisely what can help boost your productivity.

 Let’s take a look at sleep.
 Like many of us, you may not be getting enough sleep.
 Combine reduced hours in bed coupled with trouble sleeping soundly, and you can bet your productivity will plummet!

 With enough caffeine, any of us can feel like productivity superheroes, but the reality is, caffeine is only a temporary and unhealthy method of increasing your energy.

 Researchers now believe that chronic lack of sleep can cause depression.
 And someone that’s suffering from depression is definitely not at their most productive best.
 But practicing yoga can eliminate sleep deprivation.